Get in touch with us

 How can I support my child to eat while in hospital?

 Parents and relatives are encouraged to be around at mealtimes to support and assist with eating.
 If your child is struggling with their appetite, it is a good idea to bring in their favourite food, or if well enough, you could take them to the hospital canteen on the 5th floor.

-Below are links to some useful information for common questions we get from parents, patients and families.
+Below are links to some useful information for frequent questions we get from parents, patients, and families.

 This food facts sheet from The British Dietetic Association is about introducing solid foods (weaning /complimentary feeding) to your child.

-The Infant and Toddler Forum has infomation on growth, feeding in the first year, portion sizes and common nutritional problems in childhood.
+The Infant and Toddler Forum has information on growth, feeding in the first year, portion sizes and common nutritional problems in childhood.

 With Healthy Start, you get free vouchers every week to spend on milk, plain fresh and frozen fruit and vegetables, and infant formula milk.
 You can also get free vitamins.
 Pregnant or have children under the age of four?
 You could qualify if you're on benefits, or if you're pregnant and under 18.

 Fussy and faddy eating

 If you are concerned about your child's eating, if they are fussy or refusing foods the Infant and Toddler Forum is a really great source of advice.